 = can be used to assign values to variables.
 Variable must be the left operand and the value assigned to it must be right operand.
 An example to assign a variable

-There is no explicit declaration required for a variable in Python.
-When a variable is used in the python code, python interpreter interprets the data type from the actual value that is assigned to the variable.
+There is no explicit declaration required for a variable in Python, unlike in many other programming languages.
+When a variable is used in the python code, python interpreter automatically interprets the data type from the value assigned to the variable.